JCode1986/Reactivities/README.md

 <details>
 <summary>CRUD .Net Core using CQRS + Mediator pattern</summary>

+* 1945: 08/24/2020 *Created `Delete.cs` in application folder, and delete handler in contollers; can successfully delete an activity; removed unnecessary using in files*
-* 1930: 08/24/2020 *Created `Edit.cs` in application folder, and edit handler in contollers; successfully edit an activity*
+* 1930: 08/24/2020 *Created `Edit.cs` in application folder, and edit handler in contollers; can successfully edit an activity*
-* 1825: 08/24/2020 *Created `Create.cs` in application folder, and create hanlder in controllers; successfully create an acitivity*
+* 1825: 08/24/2020 *Created `Create.cs` in application folder, and create hanlder in controllers; can successfully create an acitivity*
-* 1714: 08/24/2020 *Created `Details.cs` in `Application folder`, and detail handler in controllers; successfully query a single activity*
+* 1714: 08/24/2020 *Created `Details.cs` in `Application folder`, and detail handler in controllers; can successfully query a single activity*
-* 1654: 08/24/2020 *Created `ActivitiesController.cs` and added MediatR as a service in `startup.cs`; successfully query to API to retrieve all activities*
+* 1654: 08/24/2020 *Created `ActivitiesController.cs` and added MediatR as a service in `startup.cs`; can successfully query to API to retrieve all activities*
 * 1638: 08/24/2020 *Created `Activity Folder` in Application project with `List.cs`; created query handler with MediatR*
 * 1624: 08/24/2020 *Installed `MediatR.Extensions.Microsoft.Dependancy Injection` Nuget package to Application project*
 * 1501: 08/24/2020 *Seeded activities to database*